 Test Firing the Ultralite Kiln

-I am often asked about kTest firing the Ultralite Kilnilns in my line of work.
+I am often asked about kilns in my line of work.
 Most of my students, will at one point or another ask me if they should get a kiln and what should they buy if they were to.
 And for that, I do have another blog talking all about that.
 It covers the considerations about buying a kiln and whether it’s right for the individual, because sometimes it’s not.
 I have also been aware of the teeny tiny Ultralite kiln for a while now and I must be honest, I’ve been a bit snooty about it.
 In fact, I’ve never even floated it to my students as a potential solution to their kiln question.

 However, recently I decided to go and give it a try.
 You see, the distributor of Art Clay Silver in the UK – Metal Clay Ltd had a Facebook post all about it and they were offering it on sale.
 As I read it, I noticed a few of my metal clay friends had said they had one and they loved it.
 Loved it!
 So, I thought. maybe this kiln is worth a try?